ekmixon/opentelemetry-components/receiver/mongodbreceiver/README.md

 - `endpoint` (default: `localhost:27017`): The hostname/IP address and port of the mongodb instance

 The following settings are optional:
-- `user`: If authentication is required, the user can be provided here.
+- `username`: If authentication is required, the user can be provided here.
 - `password`: If authentication is required, the password can be provided here.
 - `collection_interval` (default = `10s`): This receiver collects metrics on an interval.
 This value must be a string readable by Golang's [time.ParseDuration](https://pkg.go.dev/time#ParseDuration).
 Valid time units are `ns`, `us` (or `µs`), `ms`, `s`, `m`, `h`.